Jon Jones: Daniel Cormier altercation

+Legal issues

 Hit-and-run conviction

-On April 27, 2015, Albuquerque, New Mexico police stated that Jones was sought in connection with a hit and run early the previous morning.
+On April 27, 2015, Albuquerque, New Mexico, police stated that Jones was sought in connection with a hit and run early the previous morning.
 Jones was alleged to have run a red light and crashed his rental car in a collision involving two other vehicles.
 Jones allegedly fled the scene of the crash on foot, leaving an injured pregnant woman behind in another vehicle.
 The incident was witnessed by an off-duty police officer who identified the suspect as an African-American man, wearing a white shirt and dark pants, whom he believed to be Jones.
 According to witnesses, the man described as Jones then returned to the scene to grab cash from the vehicle before fleeing again.
 Paperwork found in the rental car was under the name of "Jonathan Jones".
 Inside the silver Buick SUV, law enforcement found a pipe with marijuana inside of it.
 Though initially wanted for questioning that could have resulted in a simple misdemeanor, Jones's charges were elevated to a felony on April 27 for injuring a person and purposely leaving the scene of an accident.

 An arrest warrant was issued against Jones, and surrender arrangements were made between law enforcement and Jones's lawyers.
 That evening, Jones turned himself in to the Albuquerque Police Department.
 Later that evening, he posted bail of $2,500 and left the Bernalillo County Metro Detention Center.
 He made a court appearance on April 28 and did not enter a plea.
-The judge lifted any travel restrictions, and Jones was allowed to remain free, as long as he remained in contact with his lawyer, and followed certain conditions.
+The judge lifted any travel restrictions, and Jones was allowed to remain free, as long as he remained in contact with his lawyer and followed certain conditions.
 With a pending UFC fight still in his contract, UFC President Dana White and Zuffa owner Lorenzo Fertitta traveled to New Mexico from Las Vegas to meet with Jones in person.
 That same day, the UFC stripped Jones of the title, removed him from official rankings, and suspended him indefinitely.
 In a statement released that day, the UFC announced that Jones was stripped from his belt for violating the Athlete Code of Conduct Policy.

 Jones apologized to his fans on Twitter by saying, "Got a lot of soul searching to do.
 Sorry to everyone I've let down."
 On September 29, 2015, he pleaded guilty to leaving the scene of an accident and was subsequently sentenced to up to 18 months of supervised probation.
 He was authorized to travel for work-related purposes.
 Jones met all of the conditions, which included 72 separate appearances for charity or youth outreach, avoiding a felony charge on his criminal record.
 In an interview in December 2016, Jones admitted he had run from the scene of the accident and had not checked on the occupant of the other vehicle.